 This evening, you'll see a show at the West End show in London's theatre district.

-After breakfast, you'll spend a day in the hometown of the best writer in the English language, William Shakespeare.
+To start, you'll spend a day in the hometown of the best writer in the English language, William Shakespeare.
 You'll spend time exploring the charming town with its cottages, churches and unique clock tower and soak up the atmosphere that inspired the prose of Shakespeare.

 Next, you'll explore Magic Alley in Stratford upon Avon where you can buy a handmade numbered wand, some ingredients for your spells or a signed copy of one of the Wizard's Thatch books; you can also grab an original recipe Butter'd Beer or Spiced Pumpkin Milkshake in the Golden Broomstick, as well as wander the corridors of the Enchanted Manor where you'll find outfits worn by members of the Bombay Family, a room full of confiscated magical artifacts from Dr Bombay's travels with Will Shakespeare and of course more history of Wizard's Thatch and the Ministry of Time.